 Make sure to pay a visit to Horseshoe Bay Beach.
 Nestled on the southern curves of Main Island between two gritty boulders of volcanic rock, Horseshoe Bay's shimmering golden sands never struggle to impress.
 Sloping seamlessly down into the Atlantic Ocean, they are lapped by soft whitecaps from morning till night, dotted with the odd pink hue due to the smashed corals along the coast, and feathered out of the undulating dunes that divide the beach from South Road at its edge.
 Famous across the world as one of the planet's most picturesque seaside spots, this one is definitely not to be overlooked.
 Just make sure to arrive early as the crowds can get overwhelming-particularly during the high season in the summer!

 The Famous Crystal & Fantasy Caves

 Bermuda provides one of the finest snorkeling experiences in the world.
-With an abundance of crystal clean saltwater, a flourishing and incredibly stunning sea life, amazingly beautiful coral reefs, countless shipwrecks in coastal seas, and underwater caves You couldn’t ask for more to explore.
+With an abundance of crystal-clean saltwater, flourishing and incredibly stunning sea life, amazingly beautiful coral reefs, countless shipwrecks in coastal seas, and underwater caves You couldn't ask for more to explore.